Representing Yourself ("Pro Se")

 Please note: The information on this website is intended for self represented litigants and cannot be a substitute for legal advice from an attorney.
 You are strongly encouraged to seek legal counsel when filing or defending against a case in federal court.
 You may request that the court appoint an attorney to represent you and also view a copy of this court's Pro Bono Plan.

-We suggest that you read this court’s Pro Se Guide (PDF) and Pro Se Instruction Sheet in Civil Cases (PDF) for information on Court procedures.
+We suggest that you read this court’s Pro Se Guide to Filing Your Lawsuit in Federal Court (PDF) and Pro Se Instruction Sheet in Civil Cases (PDF) for information on Court procedures.
 You are expected to be familiar with applicable Federal Rules, Local Rules and any information on your assigned judge’s web page and to diligently pursue your case after you file it.

 For information on:

 Options other than taking a case to trial including mediation and arbitration.

 Information on filing a civil or criminal appeal, including forms and links to the Ninth Circuit Court of Appeals.

 Information on how to obtain copies from a court file, how to access an archived file, and download the copy request form.